 Health anxiety (more known as illness anxiety disorder) can be tricky, because from one side there are cases when you will end up needing to go see a doctor aka get help, but from the other very often it's simply something that we should learn to recognize as a mental health issue, addressing it pretty much the same way as any other type of anxiety.

 I personally think that my health anxiety got much worse with the rise of Google.
-Yes, now we have these amazing sources of information, but just like with anything else in life, too much of a good thing is bad.
+Yes, now we have these amazing sources of information, but just like with anything else in life, too much of a good thing can be bad.
 If you are dealing with health anxiety, you know how that goes, and how quickly it escalates.
 It starts with a headache and ends with brain cancer.
-The reason why it happens is because many actual illnesses have same symptoms as normal (nothing serious), even if discomforting, body sensations.
-Like headache sometimes can be caused by bad weather, and stomach may hurt cos we had too much fiber.
+The reason why it happens is because many actual illnesses have same or similar symptoms as normal (nothing serious), even if discomforting, body sensations.
+Like headache sometimes can be caused by bad weather, and stomach may hurt cos we ate something "wrong".

 My brain is prone to worry, and I have been having health anxiety ever since I was a kid.
 That strong fear to be seriously ill is rooted in the way how my mom perceived my illnesses.
-She would make a drama each time I got a simple cold, and she would constantly warn me about possibilities to injure myself and get sick.
-It got stuck in my head, so I tend to catastrophize even minor symptoms.
+She would make a drama each time I got a cold, and she would constantly warn me about possibilities to injure myself and get sick whenever I went out.
+As a result I tend to catastrophize even minor symptoms.

-There are a few ways how I tackle health anxiety, and sometimes I don't.
+There are a few ways how I tackle health anxiety.
 Let's explore: